-- City Hall SPS and Forcemain upgrades
+- City Hall SPS and forcemain upgrades

 - East Side SPS and forcemain upgrades

-- Oxford SPS capacity and sustainability upgrades
+- · Oxford SPS capacity and sustainability upgrades

+- Arena SPS Upgrades

+- Sugarloaf SPS forcemain replacement

+- Union Street SPS upgrades

 Summary of Pre-Authorized Alterations Undertaken

 Through collection system ECAs, MECP has given System Owners the ability to complete low risk changes to a sewage pumping station, forcemain or gravity main without requiring further approval from the MECP.
 These modifications are documented on an applicable MECP form and signed off by the Owner or delegate of the system.
 Any pre-authorized modifications must be reported on annually to the MECP.